 No one is as surprised as I am that baking, and in particular sourdough baking, is such a big part of my life.
 What can I say?
 It’s fun.
 And it’s a real way to bless people around us, to give tangible good to others in the form of warm gluten.
 It’s also made me ponder how a small bit of leaven can transform a whole lump.
 We’ve all got leaven working through us–whether of God’s kingdom or a terrible sort.
 It matters which it is.

 Sourdough, for me, is art and science.
 It’s predictable.
 Control the variables and you can achieve stellar outcomes every time.
 And it’s creative–the colors, the flavors of bread, the scoring, the rise, the fact that every loaf is a bit different from the next because I want it to be.
 All that to say, go ahead and try it.
 You’ll probably fail (as I often do), but you’ll also probably succeed and it’ll be worth it.
-Check out links to the process and recipes below.

 Peter Reinhart’s Artisan Bread’s Everyday– I got my start here.
 This is a really good method that differs from Tartine, but has the benefit of being particularly amenable for home bakers.
 I often adapt his recipes to Tartine’s method and end up with some great results!

 King Arthur Flour– This website provides all you need to get your starter going and get baking.
 I believe they will also mail you a starter for purchase if you don’t want to fuss with starting your own (but I loved starting my own–it’s fun, it’s easy, and it’s very satisfying).